mastrogiovanni/howto/kubeflow-0.5-installation.md

 sudo mkdir /nfsroot
 ```

-Configure /etc/exports to add the directoryas sharing:
+Configure /etc/exports to share that directory:

 ```bash
 /nfsroot 192.168.0.0/16(rw,no_root_squash,no_subtree_check)